 MPPT vs PWM: Principle

 MPPT and PWM are both energy control methods used by the charge controller to regulate the current flowing from the solar panel to the battery.
-PWM has a cheap price and a 75% conversion rate, mppt asks for a higher price, but, the latest MPPT can get a huge conversion rate improvement which up to 99%.
+PWM Charger is usually asks for a cheap price and has a 75% percent conversion rate, buying an mppt charger is a little pricey, but, the latest MPPT can get a massive conversion rate improvement which up to 99%.

 What is MPPT

 MPPT Stands for Maximum Power Point Tracking is a technique for tracking and regulate the output energy from the solar panel to the battery.

 The MPPT detects the solar panel output voltage and current in real-time and continuously tracks the maximum power (P=U*I), regulates the output voltage correspondingly so that the system can always charge the battery with the maximum power.

 PWM is short for Pulse Width Modulation, it’s a technique to modulate the width of pulse under certain rules, thus changing the voltage and frequency of output energy from the solar panel to charge the battery.
 The PWM controller can be considered as an electric switch between the solar panel and battery packs.

 MPPT vs PWM: Charge Difference